 So what happens?
 Not only do new graduates end up mired in debt‚ so do their parents.

-A recent column in The Baltimore Sun outlined this issue‚ and what parents need to do to avoid getting themselves trapped in a quagmire of debt‚ which may at some point require a Los Angeles bankruptcy.
+A recent column in The Baltimore Sun outlined this issue‚ and what parents need to do to avoid getting themselves trapped in a quagmire of debt‚ which may at some point require a Woodland Hills bankruptcy.

 The first thing you need to do is determine how much debt you and your child can reasonably afford.
 Figure it out on a per-month basis.
 Then‚ you need to decide how much your child will likely be able to cover once they graduate.
 This can be tricky because you don’t necessarily know exactly what the job market is going to do.
 But for example‚ while there may be value in a liberal arts degree‚ what kind of job is your child likely to land with this diploma?